 A safe bet – Powerstar case study

-Powerstar’s latest voltage regulation case study is for South Africa’s Boardwalk Hotel and Casino, which offers 5-star hotel accommodation just minutes from Hobie Beach.
-Offering conferencing facilities for its business clients alongside 24-hour entertainment and exquisite dining experiences, the Boardwalk proudly boasts of being the only licenced casino in Port Elizabeth, South Africa.
+Powerstar’s latest voltage optimisation & Management case study is for South Africa’s Boardwalk Hotel and Casino, which offers 5-star hotel accommodation just minutes from Hobie Beach.
+Offering conferencing facilities for its business clients alongside 24-hour entertainment and exquisite dining experiences, the Boardwalk proudly boasts of being the only licensed casino in Port Elizabeth, South Africa.

 As with many hotels, the 24/7 operating model of the Boardwalk Hotel and Casino results in high levels of electricity consumption, and with that, high electricity costs and excessive CO₂ emissions.
 Due to this, the hotel was eager to further its sustainable processes in all areas of the business and Powerstar was chosen to help the luxury resort reduce their electrical consumption and carbon emissions.

 Powerstar was chosen for this project due to its extensive installation experience in hotels across the world.
 The team were able to conduct a thorough site evaluation before scheduling installation in a manner designed to ensure minimum disruption to the hotel and its occupants, helping the hotel to maintain its luxury, heightened customer experience.

 Following a full site evaluation, Powerstar South Africa discovered that the incoming voltage of the hotel was higher than necessary for the electrical equipment on-site, but remained at a stable level.
 Therefore, Powerstar recommended the installation of Powerstar LITE, a fixed voltage regulation system that provides a set level reduction to the incoming voltage across a pre-defined tap range.